airinghost/hugo-theme-icarus-lite/README.md

 ### 2.2 Body Text

-Insert `<!--more-->` manually to your post or page file and it would look better.
-Or Set `summaryLength: 1000` or more in Site Config and then insert `<!--more-->` at the end of the `.md` file if you would not like to make a summary of your posts or pages.
+Don't forget to insert `<!--more-->` manually to your post or page file to generate the preview of the article, and it would look better.